Search Results

 Yes.
 Whether employees work onsite or offsite, you are required by law to share these federal labor law postings:

-The same goes for mandatory state, federal and county employment posters: If you’re required to display them for onsite employees, then you must share them with offsite employees, also.
+The same goes for mandatory state, county and city employment posters: If you’re required to display them for onsite employees, then you must share them with offsite employees, also.

 Should I ship labor law posters to my remote employees?